rommik/workspaces-poc/README.md

 `yarn workspace <workspace> command` to do something in a workspace. (e.g `yarn workspace lib1 add lodash` will add lodash dependency to lib1)

 ## Plugins
 yarn exposes extra functionality via plugins.

+### Workspace-tools

 `yarn plugin import workspace-tools` will install workspace-tools plugin.

-Will allow you to
+It will allow you to

 `yarn workspaces foreach command` to do something on every workspace.

+### Version

+The `version` plugin allows to change package version for the project and packages.

 # POC Goals.